 What About Other Victims of Talcum Powder Use?

-Slater & Zurz is a law firm with offices in the greater Cleveland area as well as Columbus and Cincinnati, whose attorneys are committed to getting justice for people injured by the misconduct of others.
+Slater & Zurz is a law firm with offices in greater Akron, Cleveland, Canton as well as Columbus, Toledo and Cincinnati, whose attorneys are committed to getting justice for people injured by the misconduct of others.
 This includes powerful corporations that abuse the trust of loyal customers.
-These people have been unaware of company policies that disregard the rights of consumers, their health and even their lives.
+These people have been unaware of company policies that disregard the rights of consumers, their health, and even their lives.

 In this case, large corporations have marketed harmful—even lethal—products and when credible researchers link the products to disease, the big businesses insist there is no cause for alarm.